Futebol Clube SKA Brasil

-Futebol Clube SKA Brasil is a Brazilian football club based in Osasco, São Paulo.
+Futebol Clube SKA Brasil is a Brazilian football club based in Santana de Parnaíba, São Paulo.
 The team compete in Campeonato Paulista Segunda Divisão, the fourth tier of the São Paulo state football league.

 History

 The club was founded on 7 January 1971 as Monte Negro Futebol Clube, and professionalized its football department in 1979, when they competed in the Campeonato Paulista Série A3.
 They competed for the last time in a professional competition as Monte Negro in 1992, when they participated in the Campeonato Paulista Segunda Divisão.
 After several financial difficulties, the club was founded again on 8 December 1992 as Osasco Futebol Clube.

 In 13 June 2019, the team once again rebranded, becoming Futebol Clube SKA Brasil, after the SKA, a software engineering-related company, decided to acquire the club.
 Edmílson, a former and famous FC Barcelona and Brazil national team player is the club chairman.

 The club has recently invested in youth development, participating in under-15 and under-17 tournaments of different kinds.
 It also became the first foreign team to ever play in the J-Village Cup, a invitational friendly tournament held in Japan for under-18 teams.